AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 1) ***These policies are declared once*** and the below policies declarations can be moved to a dedicated script file that is called once when the node is installed.
 2) Details on blockchain commands are available in the [blockchain commands](../../08-%20Blockchain%20%26%20Metadata/03-%20Blockchain%20Commands.md#blockchain-commands) section.

-In a ***standalone*** contiguration the node serves multiple roles.
+In a ***standalone*** configuration the node serves multiple roles.
 We use a seperate policy for each role.
 If only one role is configured, only the policy that determines the configured role is needed.

 Get the longitude and latitude of the node (this is an optional step).
 This info can be added to the policy.